PX4/PX4-user_guide/en/gps_compass/u-blox_f9p_heading.md

 - Reboot and wait until both devices have GPS reception.
   `gps status` should then show the Main GPS going into RTK mode, which means the heading angle is available.

+### CAN Setup

+Refer to the specific CAN RTK GPS documentation for the setup instructions.

 :::note
 If using RTK with a fixed base station the secondary GPS will show the RTK state w.r.t. the base station.